 The outcomes of research collaboration between the two countries are influenced by multifaceted interactions.
-For instance, economic growth may provide funding, but effective international collaboration depends on favorable and for policy environments support cultural communication.
+For instance, economic growth may provide funding, but effective international collaboration depends on favorable policy environments and support for cultural communication.
 The modern relationship between China and Malaysia is built upon long-term economic cooperation and cultural exchange.
 Government agreements, such as research funding programs, have facilitated academic collaboration between the two nations.
 Cross-cultural exchanges play a critical role in promoting international academic cooperation.
-China's cultural and educational exchange programs, like Confucius Institutes, may enhance cultural understanding and language learning between China and reducing collaboration Malaysia, thereby barriers.
+China's cultural and educational exchange programs, like Confucius Institutes, may enhance cultural understanding and language learning between China and Malaysia, thereby reducing collaboration barriers.
 Therefore, individual factors cannot fully explain the variations in the quantity of collaborative publications between China and Malaysia.
 The consideration of multifaceted interactions is essential.